rdhox/domains-and-subdomains-node-server/README.md

 $ node server.js
 ```

-Open your browser and try one of the url you configured on your hosts file.
+Open your browser and try one of the url you configured in your hosts file.